 In two small bowls, toss the diced avocado with 1 tsp. lime juice and toss the diced cucumber with 1 tsp. lime juice.

-Use a 3” ring mold or 1 cup measure to build your stacks.
+• Use 3" ring mold to stack

-For the 3” ring mold: Set ring mold on the serving plate.
+Set ring mold on the serving plate.
 Scoop ¼ cup of the sushi rice into the bottom of the mold, pat down gently.
 Top with ¼ cup avocado, ¼ cup mango, ¼ cup cucumber, and ¼ cup shrimp mixture.

-For the 1 cup measure: Lightly grease inside of the measuring cup.
+Lightly grease inside of the measuring cup.
 Scoop ¼ cup shrimp mixture into the bottom of the cup, pat down gently.
 Top with ¼ cup cucumber, ¼ cup mango, ¼ cup avocado, and ¼ cup sushi rice.
 Place the plate upside down on the measuring cup.
 Carefully flip both over and gently lift off the measuring cup.

 Carefully remove the ring and sprinkle with the garnish of your choice.
 I prefer a good sprinkle of furikake and an extra drizzle of Spicy Mayo.
 If I can find it, I love a small sprinkle of tobiko too!
+Serve with soy sauce and wasabi.
+Enjoy!

 Spicy Shrimp and Mango Sushi Stacks